raspberrypilearning/getting-started-with-picamera/worksheet.md

     camera.stop_preview()
     ```

-1. Run the code and it will record 10 seconds of video and then close the preview.
+1. Run the code; it will record 10 seconds of video and then close the preview.

-1. Now, to play the video, you'll need to open a Terminal window by clicking the black monitor icon in the taskbar:
+1. To play the video, you'll need to open a terminal window by clicking the black monitor icon in the taskbar:

     ![Open Terminal](images/open-terminal.png)

-1. Type the following command, and press Enter, to play the video:
+1. Type the following command and press **Enter** to play the video:

     ```bash
     omxplayer video.h264